psas/rv3k/back-end/README.md

 ### Running the Rocket View 3000 Socket.IO server
 `python2.7 -T -A`
-    - '-T' enables telemetry data processing
+ - -T enables telemetry data processing
-    - '-A' enables aprs data processing
+ - -A enables aprs data processing
  - See VIDEO.md for instructions on setting up and running video streams

 ### Logging
 Telemetry data and APRS data are logged synchronously in binary format to rv3l/back-end/telemetry.log